darthinvader/Creative-Writing/Book 1/04 Characters/Melf Maelstorm.md

 - **Teaching:** Exceptional educator with practical, hands-on approach
 - **Combat Magic:** Can manipulate stone walls and defensive structures in real-time
 - **Lattice Work:** Skilled in precise magical applications, works well in teams
+- **Swordsmanship:** Accomplished fencer from his younger days; owns two swords and maintains his skills despite decades of academic focus.
+Still capable in combat though rusty from lack of regular practice

 ## Personality & Philosophy
 - **Core Belief:** People matter more than knowledge or artifacts